 Oregon State University receives $4 million to lead the national polar education and arts program

-The program, Polar STEAM, which stands for science, technology, engineering, arts and mathematics, is funded by the National Science Foundation via a five-year cooperative agreement.
+The program, Polar STEAM, which stands for science, technology, engineering, arts and mathematics, is funded by the National Science Foundation through a five-year cooperative agreement.

 Through the program, middle and high school educators, artists and writers will have opportunities to collaborate with each other and with polar scientists through research station residencies and virtual and in-person professional development experiences, said Julie Risien, lead principal investigator of the Polar STEAM program.